 Our work aims to help trusted adults (parents, teachers, coaches and staff) feel more comfortable talking with youth about sexual health.

-We work with every school district in the county as well as several community-based organizations, residential treatment centers and the juvenile detention center.
+We work with school districts and organizations in Multnomah County, as well as residential treatment and juvenile detention centers.